^

 , medical expert

-Renin, which enters the blood from the juxtaglomerular apparatus of the kidneys, cleaves the angiotensinogen decapeptide angiotensin I, which, in turn, under the influence of the ACE, two amino acids are cleaved and angiotensin II is formed.
-Angiotensin II has two main functions: it stimulates the synthesis and secretion of aldosterone in the adrenal cortex and causes a reduction in peripheral blood vessels.
-His pressor action is 30 times higher than that of norepinephrine.
+Renin, entering the blood from the juxtaglomerular apparatus of the kidneys, cleaves the decapeptide angiotensin I from angiotensinogen, from which, in turn, under the influence of ACE, 2 amino acids are cleaved and angiotensin II is formed.
+Angiotensin II has two main functions: it stimulates the synthesis and secretion of aldosterone in the adrenal cortex and causes contraction of peripheral blood vessels.
+Its pressor effect is 30 times higher than that of norepinephrine.
 In the kidneys, angiotensin II, narrowing the vessels, causes a decrease in blood flow and, as a consequence, a decrease in glomerular filtration.
-The action of angiotensin II for a short time (several minutes), as it quickly degrades in the blood under the influence of peptidase (angiotensinase) on inactive fragments.
+The effect of angiotensin II is short-lived (several minutes), since it is quickly destroyed in the blood under the influence of peptidase (angiotensinase) into inactive fragments.

-The study of the concentration of angiotensin I and II in blood plasma is conducted to identify the involvement of the renin-angiotensin-aldosterone system in the pathogenesis of arterial hypertension, chronic heart failure, edematous syndrome.
+The study of the concentration of angiotensin I and II in blood plasma is carried out in order to identify the participation of the renin-angiotensin-aldosterone system in the pathogenesis of arterial hypertension, chronic heart failure, and edema syndrome.

-Diseases and conditions in which the activity of angiotensin in the blood plasma can change
+Diseases and conditions in which plasma angiotensin activity may change

 • Increased blood pressure (renal hypertension)